kcthota/vending-mocha/README.md

     ```

 3.  **Customize Configuration:**
-    - Edit `src/site.config.ts` to update your personal information (name, bio, links).
+    - Edit `src/site.config.ts` to update your site configuration.
-    - Update `src/projects.json` with your own projects.
+    - Add your blog posts to `posts/` in markdown format.
-    - Add your blog posts to `posts/`.
+    - Add your projects to `/projects` in markdown format with frontmatter.

 4.  **Run the development server:**
     ```bash
-    npm run dev
+    npm run preview
     ```

 ## Scripts